mantidproject/mantid/docs/source/algorithms/PredictPeaks-v1.rst

 The parameters of WavelengthMin/WavelengthMax also limit the peaks attempted to those that can be detected/produced by your instrument.

+The Reflection Condition and Point Group can be input to also limit the peaks attempted to those possible.
+By checking UseSymmetry, you will take the crystal symmetry into account so HKL peaks that are equivalent, due to symmetry, are considered to be the same.

 Furthermore it's possible to calculate structure factors for the predicted peaks by activating the CalculateStructureFactors-option.
 For this to work the sample needs to have a crystal structure stored,